 Fibreglass Bathtubs Stain Easily

-What?
-Why, then, would you get a bathtub made out of it?
-Fibreglass is actually a great material for bathtubs because it's lightweight and can be moulded into any shape.
+If fibreglass bathtubs stans so easily, why, then, would you get a bathtub made out of it?
+I'll tell you: Fibreglass is actually a great material for bathtubs because it's lightweight and can be moulded into any shape.
 It also has a nice glossy finish that makes it look like ceramic.

 Don't Try This at Home

-These are all the options I used to try and erase (or at least fade) the oil stains in my acrylic bathtub.
-I highly recommend that you avoid these methods.
+These are all the options I used to try to erase (or at least fade) the oil stains in my acrylic bathtub.
+These are methods that you should avoid.

-Hair Colour Stripper: Yes, I tried this too.
+- Hair Colour Stripper: Yes, I tried this too.
 It doesn't work.
-The chemicals, in theory, should have enough bleaching power.
-Because they are used on hair, however, they need to protect the skin and not cause irritation.
-This makes it not as powerful as it could be.
+The chemicals in hair bleach, in theory, should have enough bleaching power, but because they are intended for use on hair, they are chosen to protect the skin and not cause irritation.
+Thus they aren't as powerful as they could be.

 - Magic Eraser Sponge: Have you ever tried those "magic erasers" advertised on TV?
 They are white sponges that promise to clean stubborn stains like burnt food on cookers.
 Well, I tried them to clean my bathtub, and nope, they didn't erase the stains.
 Next!
 (However, I am quite happy using magic erasers in the kitchen, they work rather well).

 People who have read this article asked a few questions about removing stains.
 For the solution I discuss here, which I have applied to my own bathtub, my recommendation is to ensure that the bathtub is completely empty and dry.
 A light buffing action is best to get a smooth finish.